 August 18, 1864

-President Lincoln speaks in Baltimore, Maryland to help raise money for soldiers' medical supplies.
+President Lincoln speaks at a fair in Baltimore, Maryland to help raise funds for soldiers' medical supplies.

 Today in Lincoln's Life